rapidsurveys/odkr/README.md

 from the mobile client **ODK Collect** when there is no internet connectivity, when there is no **ODK Aggregate Server** set-up or when an **ODK Aggregate Server** is not preferred.
-Current production version of **ODK Briefcase** is v1.8.0 and an executable \code{.jar} file can be downloaded from the OpenDataKit [website](https://opendatakit.org/use/briefcase/).
+Current production version of **ODK Briefcase** is v1.8.0 and an executable `.jar` file can be downloaded from the OpenDataKit [website](https://opendatakit.org/use/briefcase/).

 As of **ODK Briefcase** version 1.4.4, a scriptable command line interface (CLI) to the Java application has been available.
 This package provides an R interface